yuriy-chumak/ol/doc/reference/numerical-operations.md

 `(complex? obj)`, *procedure*

 Returns #true if *obj* is a complex number.
-Note that rational, integer, and real numbers are also complex.
+Note that rational, integer, inexact, and real numbers are also complex.
+If you want to know if a number is exactly complex and not a real or something like, use `(eq? (type obj) type-complex)`.

 ```scheme
 (complex?
 3+7i)               ==>  #true